Bytezz/firstrun/README.md

 ## Customization

-The script uses several global variables (`LABEL`, `USER`, `GROUP`, `PERMISSION`) to configure system settings.
+The script uses several global variables (`USERNAME`, `GROUP`, `PERMISSION`, `NEWHOSTNAME`, `PRETTYHOSTNAME`, `DRIVELABEL`) to configure system settings.
 You can modify these variables in the script to suit your specific requirements.

 ## Contributions